Skip to main content

 Below you may find several services provided by the Republic of Cyprus.
 Click on each one to find out more.

 Adult learning is crucial for migrants as they may require different skills from those that they used in their countries of origin for their new careers.
+It can also help equip people working with migrants with intercultural awareness and competences, easing the integration process for everyone involved.

-• Institutions offering formal adult education
+Institutions offering formal adult education,

-• Institutions offering non-formal adult education
+Institutions offering non-formal adult education,

-• Institutions offering (continuing) vocational training
+Institutions offering (continuing) vocational training.

 Below, are listed the major institutions and organizations offering adult education clustered in the above mentioned categories.